Compaya/slate/source/includes/_sms.md

 ## Simple send (as GET)

-This endpoint lets you send a SMS as GET.
-Makes it possible to fx. execute a SMS in the URL.
+This endpoint lets you send an SMS as GET.
+Makes it possible to send an SMS in the URL.

 ```shell
 curl -X GET "https://cpsmsuser:18bf8100-d5e2-4660-a214-84ecdd5d1710@api.cpsms.dk/v2/simplesend/4522335544/message/CPSMS"